Our Current Initiatives

 CASE STUDY

-Join us in our mission to create a healthy and equitable food future for the Bay Area.
-Stay updated with EthiCAL to learn more!
+Join us in our mission to spread awareness about animal welfare and support rescue programs, ethical shelter conditions, and the care of domestic animals.
+Stay updated with EthiCAL Apparel this semester to learn more!